 Tel: 03 9730 1248 / Email: firstname.lastname@example.org

-Maeve Larkin, Prof. Member DTAA, B. Ed (Victoria College) Dip.
-DMT (IDTIA), has a background in dance teaching with children and adults.
+B. Ed (Victoria College), Dip.
+DMT (IDTIA) has a background in dance teaching with children and adults.
 Maeve is currently working as a dance therapist with adults with intellectual disability and in aged care and with the frail elderly with dementia in NE Victoria.

 Surrey Hills, Boroondara, Melbourne

-Prof. Member DTAA, Diploma DMT IDTIA.
-Director Moving Together, a community-based dance therapy program for mothers and babies in the City of Boroondara.
+Diploma DMT IDTIA, DTAA (Prof. DMT).
+Director Moving Together, a community-based dance therapy program for mothers and babies in the City of Booroondara.
 Member of the committee of the DTAA since 2005.
 As the activities coordinator at Prague House in Melbourne, Elizabeth provides arts and recreation programs with an emphasis on the therapeutic.
 Elizabeth is qualified and experienced in primary education, including Rudolf Steiner Education, and in teaching Yoga and meditation and is at present involved in training as a Hakomi practitioner.

-She is based in Kew, and works in Surrey Hills, Thornbury and Mordiallic.
+She is based in Kew, and works in Surrey Hills, Thornbury and Mordialloc.